Gordi42/fridom/docs/source/tutorials/using_models/state_and_initial_conditions.rst

 .. note::

-    The dictionary passed to the ``add_field_to_state`` method contains the keyword arguments needed for creating a new field variable.
+    The dictionary passed to the ``add_field_to_state`` method contains the keyword arguments needed for creating a new scalar field.
-    Field variables receive this dictionary as kwargs in their constructor.
+    Scalar fields receive this dictionary as kwargs in their constructor.

 Saving and Loading State Vectors